-E Jean Carroll applies to expand lawsuit against Trump to include CNN town hall
+E Jean Carroll sues Trump over CNN town hall insults

 Mr Trump has appealed the $5m jury verdict.

-The day after the jury returned its verdict, Mr Trump appeared on a CNN town hall where he branded her sexual abuse claim against him “fake” and a “made up story” during a CNN town hall.
+The day after the jury returned its verdict, Mr Trump appeared on a CNN town hall where he branded her sexual abuse claim against him “fake” and a “made up story”.

 Ms Carroll told The New York Times in an interview that Mr Trump’s comments on CNN were “stupid, disgusting and vile”.